felipemxg/felipemxg.github.io/content/about/index.md

 I have done more than 10 000 hours of meditation, two silent retreats, and also have formations in hypnosis and hypnotherapy.

 I have a second website about meditation and spirituality where I translate articles from English to Brazilian Portuguese.
 You can check here: [Centro Pineal](https://centropineal.com.br/).

+I also like to draw and paint.
+You can check my DeviantArt [here](https://www.deviantart.com/felipemxg).

+_(Picture of my dogs at the right)_